hesamameri/hesamameri.github.io/_posts/2025-07-04-getting-started.md

 ### An Integrated Antifragile Philosophy

-> "I am not here to win by luck or genius.
+> I am not here to win by luck or genius.
 > I am here to become a machine that adapts faster, lasts longer, and evolves stronger.
 > I do not copy heroes—I metabolize their spirit.
 > I do not act on fear—but I weaponize it.
 > I do not need motivation—I track motion.
 > I do not chase balance—I pursue impact with oscillation.
-> My work is my hammer, my iterations are my fire, and my antifragility is my sword."
+> My work is my hammer, my iterations are my fire, and my antifragility is my sword.

 This framework isn't about making life easier—it's about making myself stronger through exposure to difficulty.
 True antifragility isn't just surviving chaos; it's thriving because of it.